 - Personal experience as a service user or carer.

 We’ll use the UCAS applications to create a shortlist of candidates that we would like to find out more about.
 You can find some handy hints about filling in your UCAS form on our how to apply webpages.
-For Social Work, you will also be required to submit a supplementary application form outlining your interest and involvement in social care.

 Please note that all successfully shortlisted applicants are invited to interview.
 This will demonstrate whether you show the necessary insight into social work, as well as the motivation and commitment to become a social worker.